koistav1212/Ionic_chatapp/README.md

 - 🌐 **Real-time Chatting**: Engage in real-time conversations with other users, powered by Socket.io for a dynamic chat experience.

-- 🌍 **Hosting Platform**: The application is hosted on a Render to make it accessible to users worldwide.
+- 🌍 **Hosting Platform**: The application is hosted on Render to make it accessible to users worldwide.

 ## Technologies Used